-As a landlord following North Carolina law, there are two important disclosures that must provide your tenant.
+As a landlord following North Carolina laws, there are two important disclosures that must provide to your tenant.

-The first disclosure you must make is on lead paint.
-If you are renting out a property built before 1978, you must disclose about lead concentration in paints and finishes.
+The first disclosure landlords must make is on lead paint.
+If you are renting out a property built before 1978, you must disclose lead concentration in paints and finishes.

-The other disclosure is on your tenant’s security deposit.
-You must provide your tenant with information regarding the banking institution holding their security deposit.
+The other disclosure is on a tenant’s security deposit.
+Landlords must provide their tenants with information regarding the banking institution holding their security deposit.

 North Carolina Tenant Rights & Responsibilities

-North Carolina tenants have certain rights under North Carolina landlord-tenant law.
-Your North Carolina tenants have a right to:
+North Carolina renters have certain rights under North Carolina landlord-tenant law.
+A landlords North Carolina renters have a right to:

 - Receive proper notice of any changes made to the lease terms.
 For example, when their yearly or monthly rent is going up.